ethbian/nSnap/README.md

 # nSnap
-Nmap snapshotter - periodically scans your servers with nmap.
+nmap Snapshotter - periodically scans your servers with nmap.
 Shows the results and differences on a webpage.